Newtoto/comp230-cpd/README.md

 ## 23rd - 27th October (Week 4)

 ### Comp210
-Getting a bit more mathsy in this module but I'm quite enjoying that aspect since I've come from that kind of background.
-Got a 2d square working and a 3d cube.
-Going to be working on using different shaders for different vertices for the rest of this week.

-### Comp220
 Some data manipulation in this session using google sheets to make graphs.
 I'm confident with sheets so this isn't a concern.
 I have gathered some data for my game through play testing, just need to clean it up a bit and get it onto the website.
 For this I decided to use my global game jam since it is quick to play and also testers are less likely to hold back on the negatives since it took 2 days as opposed to the 6 month game project last year.
 Need to get a proposal together for next week and finish up the data collection.

+The site is more or less finished and I have got all the data I need.
+I have 4 graphs currently and will look into what else I can gather from my research.

+### Comp220
+Getting a bit more mathsy in this module but I'm quite enjoying that aspect since I've come from that kind of background.
+Got a 2d square working and a 3d cube.
+Going to be working on using different shaders for different vertices for the rest of this week.

 ### Comp230
+One of the dialogues was about workplace ethics so this covered my question of the effects of wellbeing on programmers.

 ### Game Project
 With the gun prototype finished, we had a discussion about what project to go ahead with so we can start getting a presentation together.
 We've gone with the couch co-op driving/cooking game since that felt like the most unique and more of a challenge than the 3rd person shooter.

+I have programmed a lot of the car physics this week and have got a lot more done than I thought I would.
+We should be able to show off the driving in the game pitch on Wednesday next week.

 ### General Comments
+Feeling a lot more productive this week.
+This may partly be down to the game project properly starting or an improvement in my Unity coding.
+I have been commiting individual changes that I make, and I have told the team through trello and slack about what I'm up to.
+These were 2 points from a previous CPD which have seen improvement.